 My humble submission is that the reasoning based in this paragraph seems to be fallacious.
 I shall presently submit how it is.
-I find from the Age of Consent Committee Report that. some of the reasons which have been advanced there are contained in this. paragraph.
+I find from the Age of Consent Committee Report that some of the reasons which have been advanced there are contained in this paragraph.
 The first point that they urge is this:

-reasons for an advance: are fairly clear and have been put forward with great vigour by; those who have advocated and advance in the age.
+"The reasons for an advance: are fairly clear and have been put forward with great vigour by r those who have advocated and advance in the age.
 Physically and physiologically a girl at 14 is not fit for the sexual act, and still less for the possible consequences of such an act.
-All the reasons that have been advanced with reference to marital cases from a medical point of view, apply with equal if not greater force in this.
+All the reasons that have been advanced with reference to marital cases from a medical point of view, apply with equal if not greater force in this. case."

-It is a bit difficult to follow this line of argument, because if the person is physically and psychologically fit, and biologically too, to bear children, I do not see how it becomes necessary, for the purpose of section 375 of the Indian Penal Code alone, to raise the age.
-It is considered by medical books and authorities-if you medical books and authorities-if you. turn any book on medical jurisprud-ence, for instance, Modi's Medical: Jurisprudence-you will find it authoritatively stated that in a good per-centage the age of puberty is some-where about twelve.
-And I find, going: through other statistics also that therehas been a physical degeneration in our women.
-You will find that the ageof puberty which was formerly 14 or 15, or which in the early nineties was somewhere about 18 in the villages, there has been a gradual fall and the average now is somewhere between 12 and 13.
+It is a bit difficult to follow thisline of argument, because if the person is physically and psychologically fit, and biologically too, to bear children, I do not see how it becomes necessary, for the purpose of section 375 of the Indian Penal Code alone, toraise the age.
+It is considered by medical books and authorities-if you. turn any book on medical jurisprud-ence. for instance, Modi's Medical: Jurisprudence-you will find it authoritatively stated that in a good percentage the age of puberty is somewhere about twelve.
+And I find, going through other statistics also that therehas been a physical degeneration in our women.
+You will find that the age: of puberty which was formerly 14 or 15, or which in the early nineties was: somewhere about 18 in the villages, there has been a gradual fall and theaverage now is somewhere between 12 and 13.
 It may be a case of physical degeneration.
-Nevertheless, for the degeneration.
-Nevertheless, for the purposes of this Bill it would show that physiologically and physically nature has made them fit.
-And to enforce them to keep idle or to make-punishable any deviation from a morals. rectitude of persons up to eighteen, would be imposing a great difficulty.
+Nevertheless, for thepurposes of this Bill it would showthat physiologically and physicallynature has made them fit.
+And to en-force them to keep idle or to makepunishable any deviation from a morals would be imposing a great difficulty.